 What is a Whole House Humidifier and How Does it Work?

 A humidifier is a device that increases moisture in your home when the air inside and outside becomes too dry.
-Often these are small, standalone units that plug into an outlet and can be turned on and off as necessary.
+Often these are small (like the ones in our best small humidifiers guide), standalone units that plug into an outlet and can be turned on and off as necessary.

 On the other hand, a whole house humidifier is installed in your ductwork and placed near the furnace.
 It’s directly connected to the water supply, so when the humidifier is working, water continuously runs through it and then evaporates into the air, increasing humidity levels.